awong234/awsite/content/posts/2024-08-04-ai-opinion/index.md

-But I'm not sure that lower education students will, if they conceive of generative tech as an all-knowing oracle that they can use to submit math problems to (you know they're doing it).
+But I'm not sure that lower education students will, if they conceive of generative tech as an all-knowing oracle that they can use to submit math problems to (and you know they're doing it).
 From the perspective of a lower-education student who can apparently get all answers to any question without effort, and who does not have the discernment to distinguish output quality -- why bother learning anything?
-I would hope that the innate curiosity wins out but now that we've converted schools to capitalist training programs there is zero incentive to try hard if there won't be any value left over for you at the end.
+I would hope that the innate curiosity wins out but now that we've converted schools to capitalist training programs there is zero incentive to try hard especially if there won't be any value returned to you at the end.

 ## Working on things

 <img src=./babylon.jpg width='40%' class='shadow' title="Then the angel carried me away in the Spirit into a wilderness.
 There I saw a woman sitting on a scarlet beast that was covered with blasphemous names and had seven heads and ten horns.
 The woman was dressed in purple and scarlet, and was glittering with gold, precious stones and pearls.
 She held a golden cup in her hand, filled with abominable things and the filth of her adulteries.
 The name written on her forehead was a mystery: babylon the great the mother of prostitutes and of the abominations of the earth.
 I saw that the woman was drunk with the blood of God’s holy people, the blood of those who bore testimony to Jesus.">

-I'm no economist and poorly read in these areas so obviously take whatever I say with appropriate scepticism.
+I'm no economist and poorly read in these areas so obviously take whatever I say with appropriate skepticism.

 From the perspective of the ownership class, the most efficient organization of production is the one which minimizes the cost of labor -- or perhaps eliminates